ArsalKhan1/GenAI-genesis/README.md

-# Signal Decoder
+# Between The Lines

 An AI-powered relationship dynamics analyzer that decodes communication patterns and behavioral signals in real-time conversations.

 ## What It Does

-Signal Decoder lets two people chat in a shared room, then runs a hybrid ML + heuristic analysis pipeline to surface:
+Between The Lines lets two people chat, then runs a hybrid ML + heuristic analysis pipeline to surface:

 - **Effort balance** — who's putting in more work
 - **Power dynamics** — relative conversational dominance